cwz6h/Mario-Kart-7-Plugin/README.md

 ## Compiling
 **NOTE: If You Are Going To Follow This Section.
 Make Sure To At Least Have CTRPF and 3gxtool.exe**
-> **Run "make",** Note: If You Have An Existing First Enter "make clean".
+> **Run "make",** Note: If You Have An Existing 3gx file First Enter "make clean".
 If Your Using Batch Put Pause At The End.

 ## Installing
 1. Go To The luma Folder On Your SD Card And Create A New One Called "plugins", Then Go Inside The Folder And Create Another Called "0004000000030800"